BrandonTang89/Bus_Numbers/README.md

 pip3 install -r requirements.txt
 </pre>

+Learn about jupyter and how to install and use it [here](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).

 ## About the Software
 This bus number identification framework works in 5 main steps performed as a Azure Function